herpiko/herpiko.github.io/content/post/2023-10-06-create-and-publish-native-gnome-app-part-1.md

 ## 1. FlatPak

-Supposedly, this blog series will ended with packagin the app to Snap then publishing to Snapcraft, but Flatpak become important here to support your development chain.
+Supposedly, this blog series will ended with packaging the app into a Snap package then publishing it to Snapcraft, but Flatpak become important here to support your development tool chain.
 To install Flatpak in Ubuntu, simply run,

 ~~~bash